Get cover to suit your budget and lifestyle.

 - The Netherlands

 When a citizen of any of the countries above visits Australia, they have access to a range of subsidised healthcare services.
-Students from Norway, Finland, Malta and the Republic of Ireland who visit Australia are not covered under the RHCA.
+Visitors with student visas from Norway, Finland, Malta and the Republic of Ireland who visit Australia are not covered under the RHCA.

 Australian citizens can also access cover for the cost of essential medical treatment when they visit any of the 11 countries above.